-- 1. The sum of: - a.
-Any loss occurring in a disaster area and attributable to a federally declared disaster (as defined in section 165(h)(3)(C)), occurring before January 1, 2010, and - b.
-Any qualified disaster expenses allowable under section 198A (even if the corporation did not elect to treat such expenses as qualified disaster expenses), or - 2.
-The NOL for the tax year.
+1. The sum of:

+a.
+Any loss occurring in a disaster area and attributable to a federally declared disaster (as defined in section 165(h)(3)(C)), and b.
+Any qualified disaster expenses allowable under section 198A (even if the corporation did not elect to treat such expenses as qualified disaster expenses), or

+2. The NOL for the tax year.